Historically dogs are known for their loyalty to their master, but we’ve come to think of our dog, Griffin, as fiercely loyal.

 John Grogan, the author of Marley and Me, said this of his dog Marley:

-Loyalty.
 A fairly straightforward word, attribute, and characteristic.
-We expect it from those we are closest to, but how often do we contemplate our loyalty to our beliefs, values, and others.
+We expect loyalty from those we are closest to, but how often do we contemplate being fiercely loyal to our beliefs, values, and others.

 Learning to understand what matters most in my life has helped me to develop greater loyalty.
-I recently read a book, Choices that Change Lives by Hal Urban, that included a simple exercise in determining whether your priorities are in line with your values.
+When I read the book, Choices that Change Lives by Hal Urban, I found a simple exercise in determining whether your priorities are in line with your values.

 - List the top 10 most important things to you.
 Spend some time and be deliberate and thoughtful in making your list.